cdktf/cdktf-provider-google/docs/monitoringUptimeCheckConfig.csharp.md

 The request body associated with the HTTP POST request.

-If contentType is URL_ENCODED, the body passed in must be URL-encoded.
-Users can provide a Content-Length header via the headers field or the API will do so.
-If the requestMethod is GET and body is not empty, the API will return an error.
+If 'content_type' is 'URL_ENCODED', the body passed in must be URL-encoded.
+Users can provide a 'Content-Length' header via the 'headers' field or the API will do so.
+If the 'request_method' is 'GET' and 'body' is not empty, the API will return an error.
 The maximum byte size is 1 megabyte.
-Note - As with all bytes fields JSON representations are base64 encoded. e.g. "foo=bar" in URL-encoded form is "foo%3Dbar" and in base64 encoding is "Zm9vJTI1M0RiYXI=".
+Note - As with all bytes fields JSON representations are base64 encoded. e.g. 'foo=bar' in URL-encoded form is 'foo%3Dbar' and in base64 encoding is 'Zm9vJTI1M0RiYXI='.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.6.0/docs/resources/monitoring_uptime_check_config#body MonitoringUptimeCheckConfig#body}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.7.0/docs/resources/monitoring_uptime_check_config#body MonitoringUptimeCheckConfig#body}

 ---